joinpursuit/AC_4_Web/units/react/lessons/react_select/react_select.md

 #### Activity

-Replace the text `"Great!"` in the conditional render above with a text input for the user's favorite ice cream flavor.
+Replace the text `"Great!"` in the conditional render above with a text input for the user's favorite icecream flavor.

 ### [Favorite Color](https://codesandbox.io/s/0xnx34po8n)